-Commercial banking and merchant banking are two of the primary forms of banking services which offer some of the most lucrative careers in finance.
-Their functions can be defined separately based on the nature of financial services they offer and the clients they deal with.
-In the course of this article, we will discuss the kind of career prospects they offer, compensation, work-life balance and other relevant aspects.
-However, for sake of clarity it would be important to first define what do commercial and merchant banking stand for.
+Both bankings are two of the primary forms of banking services that offer some of the most lucrative careers in finance.
+Their functions can be defined separately based on the nature of the financial services they offer and the clients they deal with.

 What is Commercial Banking?